Now: March 2019

 Back in January I said I would submit to two anthologies in the first couple of months of the year:

 I submitted to the Hidden Histories anthology by Third Flatiron publishing, and I’m still working on my submission to the “Letters from the Grave” anthology, because its submission period has been extended by a month.
 Truth be told I struggled a little with the Hidden Histories theme.
 Though I love history, most of the stories I could think of were alternate histories rather than hidden histories.
 So they were different timelines, rather than things that had been covered up.

 Unfortunately this time I got rejected.
 I didn’t think I made my best effort, but I submitted anyway!
 It’s better to get something in than to just throw your story in the trash.
-You can read the story here.
+The story was called Yellowjacket.

 I’m a lot happier with my epistolary horror story and I’m excited to submit it at the end of the month.
 I got some great feedback from my partner reading it and I was able to improve it and make it flow better.
 I also got another amazing beta read and critique via the TL;DR writers Slack group which should make the story a whole lot better.
 It’s been a lot of fun to write; I really enjoy writing horror.

 I finally finished The Big Sleep by Raymond Chandler.
 It took me ages to read, but I have no idea why.
 I was just in a reading slump I suppose.
 The character of Philip Marlowe was intriguing, like a hard-boiled Don Draper mixed with Harvey Bullock from Batman, a smooth talking private eye who is always a step ahead of the bad guys.
 Chandler’s writing was really engaging and I loved the style, and I could see how it influenced other media, The Big Lebowski for one.